Bones and Names: Release

+The US-premiere was held at Outfest in Los Angeles on July 20.
+2023 where it was screened in the International Feature Film competition.

 Reception

 The film received generally positive reviews, with Harald Mühlbeyer of Kino-Zeit calling the film "a highly successful play with the formalities of filmmaking and with the emotions that cinema can generate."

 For Peter Gutting of Film-Rezensionen, the film is "a relationship film infused with quiet humor.
 Director Fabian Stumm exposes the cracks in partnerships on various levels with great seriousness and sensitivity, without compromising the entertainment value of his debut.
 That doesn't make the film a comedy yet, but a sensitive study of the nuances in human coexistence."

 Kira Taszman from Filmdienst writes: "The sketch of two creative people who sometimes take their art too much into life and vice versa succeeds.
 The portrayal of a long-term relationship between love, sensitivities, habit and not always admitted desire for something new between two partners, played very engagingly by Fabian Stumm and Knut Berger, is also convincing."

 In contrast, Lida Bach of movie break rated the film 3 out of 10 and wrote, "Fabian Stumm's meaningless and uneventful self-reflection works best as an involuntary milieu study of the upper middle class."
 Concluding Bach opined that "production is a lesson in cinematic adeptism" and said, "In addition to relevance and substance, it lacks humor and drama."